 But this actually wasn’t as much of a hindrance as one may think.

-I didn’t want to deprive myself from having fun in my youth so I included a line item in my budget for entertainment, but I also realized that not every alcohol-fueled night on the town was worth jeopardizing my financial future for.
+I didn’t want to deprive myself of having fun in my youth, so I included a line item in my budget for entertainment.
+Still, I also realized that not every alcohol-fueled night on the town was worth jeopardizing my financial future for.

 What I Did To Save Money in College